 Prior to joining the faculty in 2006, Dr. Balint was a research associate in the Cambridge Centre for Micromechanics, Cambridge University (2003-2005), where he worked on modelling size effects in polycrystalline materials using planar discrete dislocation plasticity.
 Dr Balint has also worked as an engineer at Exponent, Inc. investigating civil disasters resulting from fatigue and overload fracture in metal structures, and studied the mechanical response of knee, hip and spinal implants in the human body using computational modeling.

-Dr. Balint has expertise in multilayer thin film evolution, fracture and failure (e.g. thermal barrier coatings).
+Dr. Balint has expertise particularly in the micromechanics of crystalline materials, dislocation and defect modelling, multilayer thin film evolution, fracture and failure (e.g. thermal barrier coatings), and in developing novel metal forming methods.
 His training was in theoretical solid mechanics, with emphasis on thin films and fracture mechanics.
-Dr. Balint''s current research interests include crystalline materials modelling, metal forming, superplasticity, failure and fracture of thin coatings (including paints and artifact enamels) and orthopaedic biomechanics.

 et al., 2017, A Dynamic Discrete Dislocation Plasticity study of elastodynamic shielding of stationary cracks, Journal of the Mechanics and Physics of Solids, Vol:98, ISSN:0022-5096, Pages:1-11